 Mexico requires all foreign citizens visiting the country to fill out an Official Entry Immigration Form, also called a tourist card, prior to their arrival.
 Tourist cards are free and you can fill out and print the form at home.

 When you arrive at the border, present the immigration officer with your printed tourist card and your passport.
-Since your information will already be in their system, once your tourist card is stamped, you’ll be off to enjoy Mexico!
+Since your information will already be in their system, once your tourist card is stamped, you’ll be free to enjoy Mexico!

 Auto Insurance